murata-tatsuki/ml-pfa/README.md

 PyTorch Geometric extensions (`torch_scatter`, etc.) must be installed from **wheels matching your PyTorch version and CPU/GPU**.
 The header comments in `requirements.txt` include an example for Intel Mac / Linux CPU (torch 2.2).

-Pass the repository root as the first argument.
-If `.venv` exists, its `python` is prepended to `PATH`.

 ## Data

 Place **HDF5 (`.h5`)** files under a directory and pass that path with `train.py` `-i` / `-ii`.
 For large datasets you do not want to load entirely into memory, use `--ilc-sharded` for per-file loading (`dataset_ilc_sharded`).